levinqdl/play-fixture/README.md

     - `name`: The fixture name used in destructing params of tests.
     - `setup`: A function to set up the fixture.
     - `teardown`: A function to tear down the fixture.
+    - `reserveOnFail`: Optional, boolean, defaults to `false`.
+If set to `true`, it will skip the teardown if some tests depend on the fixture and fail.

     Example: